How to stop repossession of your house

 Compulsory purchase order

 While less common, a compulsory purchase order (CPO) can also result in home repossession.
-A compulsory purchase order is a legal process that allows certain bodies to purchase your land or property without your consent, if it is needed for development.
-This will only be allowed if the proposed development is considered to be of benefit to the public, e.g. a new motorway.
+A compulsory purchase order is a legal process that allows certain bodies to purchase your land or property without your consent.
+They will do this if they need the land for development and it is considered to be of significant benefit to the public, eg. a new motorway.

 If your home is repossessed with a CPO, you will be compensated financially.
-A CPO can be challenged in court, during which time the organisation trying to purchase your property will have to demonstrate that there is a strong case in the public interest to reclaim the land your house sits on.
+You can challenge a CPO in court if you don’t agree with it.
+It will be the organisation’s responsibility to demonstrate that there is a strong case in the public interest to reclaim the land your house sits on.

 Breaching the terms of a lease